it0na72/java2d/README.md

 - Future plans

 ### How to Install:
-- You can find the latest release of the game by downloading the Jar file in this repository.
-You will need to have Java installed in your system.
+- You can clone this repo, open this with Intellij and start the game.
+Alternatively, you can find the latest release of the game by downloading the Jar file in this repository.
+You will need to have Java installed in your system (TBC).

 ### How to Play:
 - Use WASD to move (W = up, A = left, S = right, D = right) the character and try to finish the game by killing monsters and finding